GregBaugues/devrel.ai/docs/questions-for-baker.md

 ----

-## What's the old playbook for docs
+## What's the old playbook for docs?

 * What makes for great docs?
 * What are some of the technical challenges of maintaining docs?